equinor/python-intermediate/README.md

 # Packaging and distribution of Python packages

-As a programmer, we constantly need to install packages; this is after all one of the greatest benefits of open source software.
+As a programmer, we constantly need to install packages; this is one of the great benefits of open source software.
 We all benefit from the combined efforts of the software community!

 At the same time as we would like to install _all the packages_, when doing